gabehollombe-aws/step-functions-workshop/website/source_content/30_setting_up_our_services/20_creating_account_app_service.md

 ### In this step, we will:

-- Install the Serverless CLI tool, initialize a new project, and install a few dependencies from NPM
+- Install the AWS SAM CLI, initialize a new project, and install a few dependencies from NPM

-- Instead of creating a bunch of files by hand, we'll download a first version of our Account Applications service, comprised of several AWS Lambda functions.
-We'll use Node.js as the language for all of the Lambda functions in this workshop, but if you're not comfortable with Node.JS or JavaScript, don't worry; the code is really simple and you should be able to follow along without any issues.
+- Download a first version of our Account Applications service written in the AWS SAM framework (instead of creating a lot of initial files by hand), comprised of several AWS Lambda functions and an Amazon Dynamo DB table to store system state.
+We'll use Node.js as the language for all of the Lambda functions in this workshop.
+If you're not comfortable with Node.JS or JavaScript, don't worry; the code is really simple and you should be able to follow along without any issues.

-- Set up a v1 of the `serverless.yml` file, which is how we tell the Serverless Framework about all of the cloud resources that our system will use, including the AWS Lambda functions that implement each action in our API, an Amazon DynamoDB table to store the state of each application, and the necessary AWS IAM roles and permissions to ensure our Lambda functions can operate successfully and securely.

 ### Make these changes